mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 is that we don't have to put extra checking logic in `blog_by_year` to handle the weird case where `year` doesn't look like a number.
-That kind of feature is real time saver!
+That kind of feature is a real time saver!
 It keeps your code cleaner
 *and* makes handling more precise.